kernle32dll/jwtcache-go/README.md

 ### Further usage

-In addition to the `jwt.Cache`, this lib as an additional trick up its sleeve in the form of the `jwt.CacheMap`.
+In addition to the `jwt.Cache`, this lib has an additional trick up its sleeve in the form of `jwt.CacheMap`.

 A `jwt.CacheMap` behaves identically to a `jwt.Cache`, with the difference that - as the name suggest - the cache is actually a map compromised of several caches.